Aaron-Bopp/TIM/40_Evergreens/Sadness is enlightenment and happiness is delusion.md

 aliases:
   - "Sadness is not enlightenment and happiness is not delusion"
   - "A intelligent view of the world is hopeless so hope is a delusion"
+  - "The fallacy that sadness is enlightenment and happiness is delusion"
 ---

 #### [[Sadness is enlightenment and happiness is delusion]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`